 He said some people with one or more risk factors never developed the disease, while others who developed it had no known risk factors.

 He advised that “knowing your risk factors to any disease can help guide you into the appropriate actions, including changing behaviours and being clinically monitored for the disease”.

-Dr Sarkodie said cerebral aneurysm was often discovered after it had ruptured or by chance during diagnostic examinations, such as tomography (CT) scan, magnetic resonance imaging (MRI) or angiography that was being done for other reasons.
+Dr Sarkodie said cerebral aneurysm was often discovered after it had ruptured or by chance during diagnostic examinations, such as

 He said in addition to a complete medical history and physical examination, diagnostic procedures for cerebral aneurysm might include digital subtraction angiography (DSA); that is, a fluoroscopy technique used in interventional radiology to clearly visualise blood vessels in a bony or dense soft tissue environment.

 The doctors who performed the breakthrough surgery were Dr Benjamin Dabo Sarkodie,